fcdoc/knowledge-base/en/flashduty/incident_management/what_is_incident.md

 Flashduty provides a custom event standard that allows you to report alarms via a standard protocol, suitable for any unadapted monitoring system.
 For detailed documentation, please read [Custom Events](https://docs.flashcat.cloud/zh/flashduty/custom-alert-integration-guide).

-:::🔹 Highlight: Orange 💡
+:::highlight orange 💡
 To ensure the stability of the entire system, Flashduty currently imposes a **200qps** frequency limit on API reporting.
 Exceeding this limit will result in the rejection of reports.
 :::

-:::🔹 Highlight: Orange 💡
+:::highlight orange 💡
 Please ensure that you actively close alarms, or set the fault timeout to automatically close in the collaboration space.
 An excessive number of faults can significantly degrade console search performance.
 In such cases, the system may close historical faults without any notification.
 :::